Summary

 k_RBF(x, x') = σ² · exp( - ||x - x'||² / (2 · ℓ²) )

-The parameter ℓ is the length scale: it controls how fast correlation decays with distance.
-Small ℓ means wiggly functions where neighbors barely influence each other; large ℓ means smooth, slowly varying functions.
+The parameter ℓ is the length scale, which controls how rapidly correlation decays with distance.
+A small ℓ produces highly oscillatory functions in which neighbors barely influence each other; a large ℓ produces smooth, slowly varying functions.
 The output variance σ2 scales the overall amplitude.
-Samples from an RBF-kernel GP are infinitely differentiable — sometimes suspiciously so.
+Samples drawn from an RBF-kernel GP are infinitely differentiable, which is sometimes unrealistically smooth.

 The Matérn Kernel

 Real-world functions are rarely infinitely smooth.
-The Matérn family introduces a smoothness parameter ν that interpolates between jagged and smooth.
-Popular choices are ν = 3/2 (once-differentiable) and ν = 5/2 (twice-differentiable), and both are common defaults in Bayesian optimization precisely because they model realistic physical processes better than RBF.
+The Matérn family introduces a smoothness parameter ν that interpolates between jagged and smooth behavior.
+Common choices are ν = 3/2 (once-differentiable) and ν = 5/2 (twice-differentiable).
+Both are standard defaults in Bayesian optimization precisely because they model realistic physical processes more accurately than the RBF kernel.

 The Periodic Kernel